 seen Elisha's life change and grow.
 He is able to sell his products at

-1. Elisha strips the banana bark of the outside fiber and uses the interior for the design.
-So much of the bark is actually gone to waste and it's quite a process to strip the bark!
+1. The outside fiber of the banana bark is striped and the interior is used for the design.
+So much of the bark is actually gone to waste.
+It is quite a process to strip the bark.

-2. He then uses a template to cut out the banana bark into an animal shape.
+2. A template is used to cut the banana bark into an animal shape.

-4. Using his hand made glue, he prepares it to be put on to the card and smooths out any bumps.
+4. Using hand made glue, the animals are prepared to be put on to the card.
+Bumps are air bubbles are smoothed out.